lomination/Powerrules/README.md

 ### ScalaJVM

 The ScalaJVM part of the project allows you to convert a Powerrules file into a DDNet rules file.
-To use it, modify `example.txt` (input file) and `example.rules` (output file) in `jvm/src/main/scala/lomination/powerrules/Main.scala`.
-Then, run the following command:
+To use it, run the following command replacing `<filename>` by the name of your Powerrules file:

 ```bash
 sbt "rootJVM/run <filename>"
 ```

+It will create a new `.rules` file in the current directory, containing the compiled rules.

 ### ScalaJS